gulraizchoudhary/CentroidIndex/README.md

 ## Acknowledgements
-Credit goes to Pasi Fränt, You may consider to read his paper for more understanding "Efciency of random swap clustering", also credit to the scikit-learn team for their excellent sklearn.cluster.KMeans class.
+Credit goes to Pasi Fränt, You may consider to read his paper for more understanding "Centroid index: Cluster level similarity measure", also credit to the scikit-learn team for their excellent sklearn.cluster.KMeans class.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)